seanogdev/itw-web-app/README.md

 ### 🙏 Things managed I to get done
 - Design
+- Tooling (as close to the company stack as possible)
 - Homepage (without prioritization)
 - Single post page (with comment rendering)
 - Category Page